batdowg/cbs/CONTEXT.md

 - When `materials_only = true`, Training-session features (participants, prework, certificates) are hidden/denied.
 - Default Materials-only **Order Type** = “Client-run Bulk order”; after selecting Order Type, the session's Workshop Type default pre-fills **Materials Type**.
 - **Material Sets** integer field (hidden only when Order Type = Simulation).
+- Material Sets default equals the Session Capacity when set; otherwise 0.
 - **# of credits (2 teams per credit)** integer field (default 2; shown when Order Type = Simulation or the Workshop Type is simulation-based).
 - Materials order header displays `Material Order <session_id> - <session_title>` with client name and delivery region, CRM, facilitators, and SFC project link.
 A **Shipping details** section lists contact, email, phone, and address (or “Digital only” when absent).
 - Materials orders have global statuses: **New, In progress, Ordered, Shipped, Delivered, Cancelled, On hold**.
 Ordered ⇒ session `ready_for_delivery=true`; Delivered ⇒ session `status=Finalized`.
 - Session Materials page uses inline-editable Material Items with a single Save; Order date derives from creation time and is read-only; Status is read-only and shown in the title; Courier, Tracking, and Ship date fields render below the items table.
+- Apply Defaults is enabled only when Order Type = “KT-Run Standard materials” and Material Sets > 0 (disabled tooltip: “Select # of Material sets first.”).
+The action keeps the selected Material format and sets quantities: defaults marked “Per learner” use Material Sets, “Per order” use 1.
+The Materials item picker no longer shows a “Show all” checkbox on the session page.
 - POST `/sessions/<session_id>/materials/deliver` sets status to **Delivered** (403 on repeat with friendly flash); POST `/sessions/<session_id>/materials/undeliver` reverts to **In progress**.
 - **Sessions list**: sortable columns (Title, Client, Location, Workshop Type, Start Date, Status, Region) with filters for keyword (Title/Client/Location), Status, Region, Delivery Type, and Start-date range; sort/filter state persists within `/sessions`.
 - **Simulation Outline** shown when Order Type = Simulation or the Workshop Type is simulation-based.